When you search for a local business like yours on Google, what’s the first thing that comes up?

 - Co-working spaces (unless that office maintains clear signage, receives customers at the location during business hours, and is staffed during business hours by your business staff.)

-3. How to hide Your address on Google My Business
+3. How to hide Your address on Google Business Profile (Google My Business)

 According to Google, if your business does have a physical location, (such as an office) but you only travel to customers, you have a service-area business.
 These businesses can set service areas but should not display their business addresses.